 The third in a series of blog posts on Vision-Guided Experimentation for faith communities

 Vision Guided Experimentation (or VGE) is an emergent learning process which faith-based communities and organizations can use to help them quickly and effective adapt to rapid change while remaining sharply focused on their overarching vision: the seminal organizational belief out which all other organizational beliefs and values flow, which we called Minimum Viable Belief.
 In the last two posts we discussed the first step in VGE: discerning your congregation’s MVB.
-In this post, we turn to the next step in the process of Vision Guided Experimentation, which we call Missional Context Assessment.
+In this post, we turn to the next step in the process of Vision Guided Experimentation, which we call Missional Context Analysis.

-Missional Context Assessment is about discerning the qualities, needs, strengths, and aspirations of the communities you are called to serve.
+Missional Context Analysis is about discerning the qualities, needs, strengths, and aspirations of the communities you are called to serve.
 I use the term “communities” rather than “congregations” as a reminder that faith communities are not just called to serve the people who show up for worship (the community inside the building), but also to serve their neighborhoods around them, and perhaps even the world as a while (the community outside the building).
 I use the term “missional” as a reminder that God is already at work in the world around us, and that a large part of our discernment is about learning the mission that God may already have in store for us with respect to our neighborhoods.

 Speaking to business entrepreneurs, Steve Blanks once said, “No facts exist inside the building – only opinions… so get the hell outside.”[i]

 Faith-based communities and organizations face the same dilemma, intensified by our tendency toward traditions.
 We stay inside our worship centers and offices, creating programs we believe our inner and outer communities want, without ever going out and asking.
-So our next step is to “get outside the worship center” both figuratively and literally: deriving hypotheses from our MVB, refining those hypotheses against neighborhood demographic and lifestyle data, and then testing those refined hypotheses via direct interaction with the actual people behind the numbers.
+So our next step is to “get outside the worship center” both figuratively and literally: deriving hypotheses from our MVB, refining those hypotheses against neighborhood demographic and lifestyle data, and then testing those refined hypotheses via direct interaction with the real people behind the numbers.

 - What are the issues the community is facing?